How to create a sensitivity label?

 - Assign permission: Choose who in your organization can use the Sensitivity label and who owns it

-- Users and groups: For example, you can make the label available to all users in your organization, but make only an admin group owners
+- Users and groups: For example, you can make the label available to all users in your organization, but make only an admin group the owner

 - Use Double Key Encryption: Select